-Hear Real Bread bakery professionals share their experiences of running successful, profitable businesses in ways that better support their team members physically, psychologically and financially.
-This peer-to-peer event will also include opportunities for participants to ask for – and share - information and advice.
+More than 130 people heard four Real Bread bakery professionals share their experiences of running successful, profitable businesses in ways that better support their team members physically, psychologically and financially.
+This peer-to-peer event also included opportunities for participants to ask for – and share - information and advice.

-It will focus on topics including production scheduling and staff hours; involving team members in decision making; pay and benefits; and building mental wellbeing into a bakery’s opps and culture.
+It focussed on topics including production scheduling and staff hours; involving team members in decision making; pay and benefits; and building mental wellbeing into a bakery’s opps and culture.

-Four speakers, from both sides of the Atlantic, will each spend ten minutes outlining one aspect of their business-boosting, employee-focussed activity:
+Four speakers, from both sides of the Atlantic, each spent ten minutes outlining one aspect of their business-boosting, employee-focussed activity: